 - Take him to your veterinarian immediately.

 Your veterinarian will want to examine your cat for shock and hypothermia, as well as evaluate his heart and lungs.
 X-rays of the chest may be necessary.

 Your cat may need to be put on oxygen if he continues to have problems breathing.
 He may also need to be placed on intravenous fluids and warming blankets to treat shock and hypothermia.
 Until your cat is stabilized, he will be kept in the hospital.

 Once your cat is back home, it is important to keep him inside and monitor him for several days.
 If he aspirated any water, he may develop pneumonia a few days later.

 Most fencing that is placed around pools to keep children out will not keep a cat out.
 Be sure that there is someplace where your cat can walk out of the water should he fall in, or do not let him out at all.
 The same holds true if you live near a lake or river.
-If your cat likes to go boating with you, find a personal flotation device for cats, and get him used to wearing it.
+If your cat likes to go boating with you, find a personal flotation device for cats, and get him used to wear it.